claire-codes/blog-com/_posts/2016-04-25-how-to-chain-functions-in-javascript.markdown

 // 'RED FOO'
 ```

 In summary: make an object, make the methods, make them all return `this`.
-Boom. :facepunch::boom:
+Boom. 👊💥